-• understand how to use cinematography as a tool for strong storytelling
+- understand how to use cinematography as a tool for strong storytelling - utilize previz to set up and iterate a 3d production

 The program element is equivalent to 5 ECTS.
 The total ECTS credits of the course program are 210 ECTS.